nemesismon/phase-4-project-react-rails-api/README.md

-FlatIron P4 Project - Builder Exchange
+FlatIron P4 Project

+-> Application Name: Builder Exchange

--> Create a front and back end using React and Rails to produce a full web application.
-The purpose of the application is to allow users to create, read, update, and delete punch items, as well as see all projects they currently have active tasks on.
+-> Description: Create a front and back end using React and Rails to produce a full web application.
+The purpose of the application is to allow users to create,
+    read, update, and delete punch items, as well as see all projects they currently have active tasks on.
 Users can create accounts and will have authorizations and authentications to ensure only they have access to their data.

+-> Installation:
+  1. bundle install
+  2. npm install --prefix client

+-> Run Application:
+  1. rails s
+  2. npm start --prefix client

 -> Goals
   1. Use Rails backend with a React front end